lprescott/C-Development/README.md

     1. The MAL program in the input file won't contain any errors.
     2. Every identifier will be defined somewhere in the MAL program.
     3. There will be no multiply defined identifiers.

+# p5:
+p5a.mal prompts the user for a positive decimal integer, reads a positive decimal integer typed by the user and outputs the following:

+1. The total number of 1's in the right half of the binary representation of the integer.
+2. The total number of 0's in the left half of the binary representation of the integer.
+3. The highest power of 2 that evenly divides the integer.
+4. The value of the largest digit in the decimal representation of the integer.

+p5b.mal prompts the user for a line of text and reads the line inputted by the user.
+If the line contains just white space characters the program outputs the message "Line contains only white space characters."

+If the input is not empty, the program computes and outputs the following:

+1. The number of non-whitespace characters in the line.
+2. The number of words in the line.
+3. The maximum length of a word in the line.
+4. The minimum length of a word in the line.
+5. The word of maximum length in the line.
+If there are two or more words of maximum length in the line, then the program prints the word of maximum length that appears first in the line.
+6. The word of minimum length in the line.
+If there are two or more words of minimum length in the line, then the program prints the word of minimum length that appears first in the line.